WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 of a call which may result in the call being rejected.
 This requirement facilitates prevention of call failures, along with clear indications of why calls have failed when they do.
-For example, if a RIPP trunk provider provisions a trunk without 800 service, but the consumer configures its routing to route 800 calls over this trunk, the call will be rejected.
-However, the RIPP client can know this ahead of time, without even placing the call towards the RIPP provider.
-This enables validation of route configurations in an automated fashion, without placing test calls or calling customer support.
+For example, if a RIPP trunk provider provisions a trunk without support for G.729, but the consumer configures their to utilize this codec, this will be known as a misconfiguration immediately.
+This enables validation of trunk configurations in an automated fashion, without placing test calls or calling customer support.

 ## Initiating Calls